universal-packages/universal-logger/README.md

 - **`category`** `string`
   Useful to categorize logs apart from others, will be passed to all log entries.

-- **`measurement`** ` number | string`
+- **`measurement`** ` number | string | Measurement`
-  A number representing a measurement made for the event commonly in milliseconds or a formatted string.
-The user can store any number here and the transport can do anything with it.
+  A number representing a measurement made for the event commonly in milliseconds,formatted string or a [Measurement](https://github.com/universal-packages/universal-time-measurer#measurement) object.

 - **`metadata`** `{}`
   Additional information related to the event, an object with related data.